rcancro/Pokedex/README.md

 ```

 ### Update your cell item
-* You now can display the Pokemon name in the `UITableViewCell`.
+* With all this done, you are ready to display the Pokemon name in the `UITableViewCell`.
 ```
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
 {